 The 2004 Incentive Plan became effective as of December 1, 2004.
-No grants of incentive stock options may be made under the 2004 Incentive Plan after December 1, 2014.
-All awards made under the 2004 Incentive Plan that remain outstanding subsequent to that date shall continue to be governed by the terms of the 2004 Incentive Plan.
+No grants of incentive stock options may be made under the 2004 Incentive Plan after December 1, 2014, although grants of other types of wards may be made after that date.
+All incentive stock options granted under the 2004 Incentive Plan that remain outstanding subsequent to that date shall continue to be governed by the terms of the 2004 Incentive Plan.